 Course Length: 5 days

-Specific component design details (such as holes, joints, ply drop-offs, etc.) are discussed and examined from a behavioral point of view.
-The course is finalized with a review of in-service issues, such as damage and defects, repairability, environmental influences, manufacturing quality requirements, certification standards, and health and safety concerns.
+ES-1 consists of 40% materials and processes, 40% analysis, and 20% hands-on and material testing.
+It compares various manufacturing processes, outlining the differences that each process offers, in terms of component quality and structural performance.
+A full spectrum of fiberglass and carbon fiber, solid laminate and sandwich panels are fabricated and assembled with both bonded and bolted joints to demonstrate significant fabrication, processing, and assembly effects.
+Specific component design details such as holes, joints, ply drop-offs, etc. are incorporated and examined from a behavioral point of view.
+The course includes a review of in-service issues such as damage and defects, repairability, environmental influences, manufacturing quality requirements, certification standards, and health and safety concerns.

 Key Lecture Topics: